 I could have implemented a pass-code system to unlock levels, like the original, but I felt that this would not have improved the experience.
 This is giving some trust to the player, and I hope that the freedom offered is used appropriately, to quickly match the game difficulty to challenge the player :o)

-To succeed in levels 80+ (of 100) needs the insane action and quick decision that you need at the end of The Sentinel Returns, and I make no apology for this: unless I'm very lucky, I can't beat Zenith at levels 85+ myself!
+To succeed in levels 80+ (of 100) needs the fast action and quick decision that you need at the end of The Sentinel Returns, and I make no apology for this: unless I'm very lucky, I can't beat Zenith at levels 85+ myself!
 In fact, I don't mind if the game parameters are set too high, as I believe a game should be able to challenge any player.
 The same goes for my Crossmines, which can set up an almost unplayable game, again exceeding the needs of the most demanding player.

 In doing this, I think I've broken one of the 'safe rules' of commercial gaming, in that I've not brought the game to a conclusion - and by that, I mean that the commercial trend is not to make games last forever, but to make a player want to buy more content, more episodes, download more maps, pay for multi-player time, and so on.
 Another device that I've chosen to ignore is the 'instant gratification reward': I have no pings and trills accompanying floating stars and scores that is typical of Japanese-style casual games.
 My reward to the player is the journey, rather than the end, or the patronising rewarding of small steps.